 How do I report a maintenance problem?

-Students are encouraged to submit workorders to their Resident Director by completing a Workorder Request Form available at the main office of their residence hall.
+Students are encouraged to submit workorders by completing a Workorder Request via email to their respective Area Coordinator/Resident Director or they may submit them in person at the main office of their residence hall.
 For emergency maintenance concerns requiring immediate attention (floods, power outages, etc..), residents should contact the Resident Assistant/Community Assistant on Duty in their residence hall.

 When can I move in?

 Students may check-in for the semester shortly before classes begin (dates will be stated in published literature).
 No one is admitted prior to that time without permission from the Director and/or Associate Director of Residential Life and Student Conduct.
 Students granted permission for early arrival are subject to a daily charge of $26.00.
 Forfeiture of a student's assigned room is effective if the occupant(s) fail(s) to officially and properly check-in by the end of the first week of classes.
 Another room will be assigned if one is available after that time.
 The occupant is still financially responsible until such time as s/he is determined to be a "NO SHOW" by his/her Area Coordinator/Resident Director.

 A guest/visitor is anyone not assigned to that residence hall as a resident.
 The resident, in person, must sign in his/her guest(s) and the guest(s) must present a valid form of Identification to Residential Life staff when being signed into the residence hall.

 - A valid and current state issued ID card